By Olivia Popp

 In some ways, it’s ”Black Swan” but with actual dancers, allowing for the camera to travel everywhere, unrestricted.
 The camera traces over bodies and more bodies, but it’s the camera’s reluctance to leave these bodies that’s perhaps the most striking.
 We’re always in a close-up, torso up or closer, whether it be faces, arms, or feet.
 The camera can’t take its eyes off of Merab and Irakli, itself becoming an instrument of intimacy — we can feel every twitch, see every blink, hear every breath.

 Furthermore, “And Then We Danced” does away with tired tropes of performance while depicting the deeply engrained constraints of patriarchy.
 For the Georgian dance ensemble leadership, dancing is tradition, and dancing is proudly masculine.
-But Merab is told that he’s not stiff and strong enough and is demanded to be heavier and more in control.
-At another point, he’s told that he’s too intense and that the style changed about 50 years ago to the style it is today.
+But Merab is told that he’s too heavy on his feet and is demanded to be lighter and more in control.
+At another point, he’s told that the style changed about 50 years ago to the more “masculine” style it is today, and that he must be stiffer and stronger.
 Like with his sexuality, Merab is unable to live up to every impossible expectation.

 Perhaps the film doesn’t wrap up its storylines as cleanly as it could, but boy, the end scene will have you clapping.
 Screw the patriarchy.
 Screw gendered society.
-This might be a crude description of an otherwise straightforward and effective scene, but Akin knows how to go out with a bang.
+This might be a crude description of an otherwise straightforward and effective scene, but Akin knows how to go out with a bang; it’s the payoff of the film’s slow and steady construction of dance as cinematic language.
 “And Then We Danced” is also a great example of why sitting through the credits often reveals important information about the film.
 The choreographer is listed as anonymous, which Akin himself has discussed is because revealing the choreographer’s involvement in the film — which itself has been boycotted due to its queer content — might lead to discrimination and harassment.